xfally/xbackup/README.md

 Unhappily, when restore, the script will not choose the newest backup file, but you should copy the wanted backup file from backup dir to data dir.
 Refer to restore* script for more detail.

+**xrsync** is created to synchronize files from one place to another.

+Run `xrsync -h` for usage.

+If xrsync uses arg `-F`, you can specify one list file.
+The fomate likes *backup_files.list* above.

 License: [MIT](https://github.com/xfally/xbackup/blob/master/LICENSE)